solutionstack/XSession/README.md

     $s->put("user_email", "mail@example.com");

  ```
- ## In other pages u need to use (check/resume) the session, just do..
+ ## In other pages you need to use (check/resume) the session, just do..

  ```php
     //use the same session name used in starting the session